PHPirates/django-template/readme.md

 ## Setting up users and login

 * If you already have a second user besides root, skip this step.
 Otherwise, log in via SSH with the root user.
 Create a new user with your name with `adduser eve`.
 Give her root permissions with `usermod -aG sudo eve`.
 Impersonate her with `sudo su - eve`.
 Note you have to do this and the next three instructions (adding a public key) for every user you want to give access to the server.
-* Set up login with a key pair, if needed on your local computer generate keys, otherwise reuse the key you have.
+* Set up login with a key pair, if needed on your local computer generate keys with `ssh-keygen -t rsa`, otherwise reuse the key you have.
 View your public key by executing (locally) in bash `cat ~/.ssh/id_rsa.pub` and copy *all* of the output.
 * To put it on the server, use `mkdir ~/.ssh` to create the directory, `chmod 700 ~/.ssh` to change permissions, `nano ~/.ssh/authorized_keys` (nano is a text editor, you can also use vim) to put the key in this file and `chmod 600 ~/.ssh/authorized_keys`.
 * Test that it works by opening a new bash window and check that you can login with eve without needing to enter your password.